pionl/laravel-chunk-upload-example/readme.md

 # TODO

 - test all Laravel versions (use endpoint to check if uploaded file exists) - use puppeteer?
+Use sha1 to check if the file is correct.
 - Update install
 - Improve example controller
+- Fix 5.1
+- Fix 5.2

 ## Example code